mesosphere/dcos-docs-site/pages/1.13/security/ent/secrets/create-secrets/index.md

 ---

-You can create secrets in DC/OS by using a key-value pair or as a file.
-Both methods add a name and secret value to the secret store.
-You may find it convenient to add a secret as a file if you already have a secret value stored in a file locally and want to avoid copying-and-pasting.
+You can create secrets in DC/OS by using a key-value pair.

 See [Configuring services and pods to use secrets](/1.13/security/ent/secrets/use-secrets/) for information on how to reference these secrets in your app or pod definition.